Skip to content

 It is in businesses best interests to ensure high standards are upheld, to protect their own reputation and mutually benefit themselves and the local community.

 CATEGORY 1.
-AWARD CRITERIA AND WAYS TO ACHIEVE THEM
+AWARD ACTIONS AND WAYS TO ACHIEVE THEM

 • 1.1.
 Core action

-Do you pay your staff the National Minimum Wage (to those who are school leaving age) or the National Living Wage (for those aged 23 or over)
+Do you pay your staff the National Minimum Wage (to those who are school leaving age)/the National Living Wage (for those aged 21 or over), following guidance from Hertfordshire Better Business for All?

 Pay staff the National Minimum/Living Wage